yellowdog/python-examples/README.md

 # Script Installation with Pip

 Python version 3.7 or later is required.
-It's recommended that installation is performed in a Python virtual environment (or similar) to isolate the installation from other Python environments on your system.
+It's recommended that the installation is performed in a Python virtual environment (or similar) to isolate the installation from other Python environments on your system.

 Installation and subsequent update are via `pip` and PyPI using: